kislayra/Taxi-wallah/README.md

 3. Access the application through http://localhost:8080

 ## How to set up database:
-Go MySQL Workbench.
-Create database taxibooking.
+Open MySQL Workbench and create a database named taxibooking.
-set password of your MYSQL server into src/main/resources/application.properties this file.
+Set your MySQL username and password in the src/main/resources/application.properties file.
+Then, run the project using any IDE (e.g., IntelliJ IDEA or Spring Tool Suite).
-Run this project on any IDE(eg. Intellij idea) all the tables will be created automatically
+All necessary tables will be created automatically when the application starts.

 ## How to run Application:
-open and run this file in your project src/main/java/com/example/Taxiwallah1Application.java this should start the frontend as well as the backend server. your wewbsite should be accesible on this "http://localhost:8080/" link.
+Open and run the file located at src/main/java/com/example/Taxiwallah1Application.java in your project.
+This will start both the frontend and backend servers.
+Your website should then be accessible at: http://localhost:8080/

 ## How to fetch all data: Admin Section
-you can fetch all data like contact details or booking details using the admin dashboard endpoint for the admin dashboard is "http://localhost:8080/admin/dashboard" you have to enter you admin username and password to access it.
+You can view all data, such as contact details and booking information, using the Admin Dashboard.
+The dashboard is available at: http://localhost:8080/admin/dashboard You must enter your admin username and password to access it.
 By default
 #### username : admin
 #### password : admin123